Robert Robinson (Baptist): Personal life

-Robinson wed Ellen Payne at Norwich in 1759, and the two went on to have 12 children; in their Cambridge years, 1759 and onward, they first lived four miles from Cambridge, at Fulbourn, then in "a cottage at Hauxton" about the same distance from the Chapel, and finally, after more than a decade, to Chesterton (a mile or more from the Chapel, in June 1773).
+Robinson wed Ellen Payne at Norwich in 1759, and the two went on to have 12 children.

+In their Cambridge years, 1759 and onward, they first lived four miles from Cambridge, at Fulbourn, then in "a cottage at Hauxton" about the same distance from the Chapel, and finally, after more than a decade, to Chesterton (a mile or more from the Chapel, in June 1773).
 There he also "farmed a piece of land", later buying and rebuilding a house there for the family (1775), a purchase which Knight reports was of 80-acres near the river.
 It is reported both that he managed to "secur[e] his independence" through the farm effort, that "[h]is mercantile engagements drew the censure of 'godly boobies'", but also that in doing so "he neglected neither his vocation nor his studies" (see above regarding his preaching schedule in Cambridge).

 With regard to the family's farming enterprise, it is variously written that the farm crops included wheat and barley, and that they kept sheep and cattle, and via the river location, that Robinson "did business as a corn... and coal merchant", with barges plying trade on the River Cam.
 It is also a matter of record that Robinson and his family were successful enough in their management of the venture, that by 1782 he was able to purchase two additional farms, consisting of 171 additional acres.
 Also a matter of record is the fact that it was a family venture, and that "[i]n 1785 he transferred his farming and mercantile engagements to Curtis, his son-in-law".

 Alexander Gordon, writing for the Britain's National Dictionary of Biography in 1897, states unequivocally that despite all, Robinson was "[not] free from pecuniary anxiety", moreover, that the death of Julia, their daughter, at age 17 (on 9 October 1787, circumstances unknown) was "a severe blow" to him.
 Samuel Woolcock Christophers, author of Hymn-writers and Their Hymns (1870), relates a story from later in Robinson's life of a fellow coach passenger that called Robinson's attention to his hymn, "Come Thou Fount of Every Blessing".
 To her, Robinson is reported to have said, "Madam, I am the poor unhappy man who wrote that hymn many years ago, and I would give a thousand worlds, if I had them, to enjoy the feelings I had then."

-It was during his working visit to Priestley in Birmingham, described above, that Robinson died, in his sleep, in the early hours of Wednesday, 9 June 1790, aged 54.
+It was during his working visit to Priestley in Birmingham, described above, that Robinson died.
+He was found dead in his bed on the morning of 9 June 1790.
 His wife Ellen outlived him by another 18 years, dying at age 75 on 23 May 1808.
 Robinson was interred in the Dissenters' Burial Ground at Birmingham, the ceremony being performed by Priestley.

+In 1882 the Dissenters' Burial Ground was cleared for railway expansion and redevelopment in central Birmingham.
+The remains of Robert Robinson and others buried there were relocated to Witton Cemetery and marked by an obelisk.